ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## RateLimit-Limit {#ratelimit-limit-header}

-The `RateLimit-Limit` response header field indicates the total number of requests the client is allowed to make in a given interval before the server throttles it.
+The `RateLimit-Limit` response header field indicates the maximum number of requests that the client is allowed to make in the time window, before the server throttles it.

 The header value is